OData/v3ProtocolDocument/OData.markdown

 Is equivalent to a request with the "accept" header set to "application/json", so it requests the set of Order entities represented using the JSON media type, as specified in [RFC4627].

-The `$format` query option MAY be used in conjunction with RAW format (section 2.2.6.4) to specify which RAW format is returned.
+The `$format` query option MAY be used in conjunction with `$value` to specify which raw format is returned.

 	http://host/service.svc/Orders(1)/ShipCountry/$value/?$format=json